benhj/knoxcrypt/README.md

 `./test` will run the test suite

-`./makebfs 128000 image.bfs` will create a 500MB BasicFS image when the block size is 4096.
+`./maketeasafe 128000 image.teasafe` will create a 500MB TeaSafe image when the block size is 4096.
 This will ask you for a password which is used to seed a key used to encrypt / decrypt the file system.

-`./bfs image.bfs testMount` will launch and mount image.bfs under the directory testMount in fuse debug mode; note to disable debug mode you need to specify `--debug 0' as an extra parameter.
+`./teasafe image.teasafe testMount` will launch and mount image.teasafe under the directory testMount in fuse debug mode; note to disable debug mode you need to specify `--debug 0' as an extra parameter.
 You will be asked for the password used to initially